Questions like, “Where do I start?”, “What’s my business worth?” and, “how does the process work?”.

 For the non-medical home care industry, we found 70 comparable sales, with the following statistics:

 Lowest Multiple of SDE: 1.95

 On average, non-medical home care businesses sell for a multiple of 2.87.

 Let’s use this multiple to finish up our equation:

 Therefore, the Multiple of SDE method has estimated ABC Franchised Home Care's value at $760,472.51.

-Many factors can increase or reduce your multiple.
-Below, we’ll discuss the general factors that impact your multiple and the specific non-medical home care factors.
+Below, we’ll discuss the general factors that impact your multiple and the specific factors that impact non-medical home care companies.